Orama-Interactive/Pixelorama-Docs/docs/concepts/brush.md

 ## Making Your Own Custom Brushes

 ### File Brushes
 Pixelorama gives you the option to create your own custom brushes, which you can later use to draw.
 There are two brush types, File and Project brushes.
 File brushes are `.png` files saved in the `pixelorama_data/Brushes` directory.
 They are available for all projects.
-To create a "File" custom brush, all you need to do is create your brush, and save is as a `.png` file in the `pixelorama_data/Brushes` directory.
+To create a "File" custom brush, all you need to do is create your brush, and save it as a `.png` file in the `pixelorama_data/Brushes` directory.
 They will be found on the "File" tab.

 ![File brushes tab](../../static/img/file_brushes.png)